queoui/advancedJava2022/phonebill/src/main/resources/edu/pdx/cs410J/nmuller/README.txt

             -readme: Displays the text you are now reading and nothing else.
             -textfile <file>: appends a phone number to an existing bill or creates a new bill with the given phone call
                                 <file> is a valid file path
+            -pretty <file>: Prints a more human readable version of a phone bill.
+If STDOUT is the desired path, simply have the file option be "-", without the quotations.

         ############################
         ## COMMAND LINE ARGUMENTS ##